 jPiWiji=Pi

+As a result of standardizing the impedance weights, population is allocated proportionally to clinics.

 On the supply side, inflation happens because the level of service available at location j is assumed to be available to every population center i within its catchment area.
 To adjust this, another set of weights, say Wijj*, is pre-calculated by dividing the original impedance weights Wij by the sum of the weights for service point j over all population centers i:

 Wijj=WijiWij